Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 5. ...
 6. Profit

-You can access your new accounts token from the [applications page](https://discordapp.com/developers/applications/me) at any time. ***Be aware that clicking "Show token" will generate a new one, thus your login details will need to be updated.***
+You can now [login](#logging-in-with-a-token) using your new token.
+You can access your new bot account's token from the [applications page](https://discordapp.com/developers/applications/me) at any time. ***Be aware that clicking "Show token" will generate a new one, thus your login details will need to be updated.***

 ### Convert manually (for if the above script fails)